Alcohol: It’s EVERYWHERE!

 Anybody who knows me knows I love to put away some food.

-Much of the time I can make halfway decent choices.
+Much of the time if I haven’t been drinking, I can make halfway decent choices.

-But my food choices are absolute trash the days after imbibing.
+But my food choices are always absolute trash the days after imbibing.

 Since I quit drinking I can’t say my diet has been perfect, but I do have more control over my eating habits.